JEFFERSON WOMEN'S GOLF LEAGUE

-Full Member: Participates in all activities, pays full membership fee, and competes for prizes at each weekly event during the golf season.
-Full member scores are maintained on the League computer.
-Records of handicap, flight, ringer, birdies, and points are maintained.
-Full Members are required to play at least seven rounds of golf to remain a Full member and seven rounds prior to The Fall Classic Tournament to compete in the Fall Classic.
-Full members who have an acute medical or physical problem that will prevent them from playing seven rounds in the current season may request a waiver of that requirement to remain a full member for the following season.
-The request should be submitted in writing to the League President and/or Membership Secretary before the end of the current season.
+Full Member: Participates in all activities, pays full Membership dues and competes for prizes at each weekly event during the golf season.
+Full Member scores and points are maintained in the JWGL databases, which include records of handicap, flight, ringer, birdies, and points earned throughout each golf season.
+Full Members are required to play at least seven rounds of golf to remain a Full Member and those seven rounds must be completed before the Fall Classic Tournament to compete in it.
+Full Members who have an acute medical or physical problem that will prevent them from playing seven rounds in the current season may request a waiver of the seven-round requirement for that season to remain a Full Member and a waiver may be extended to the following season if requested.
+This request should be submitted in writing to the League President and/or Membership Chair before the end of the current season.

-Associate Member: Available to those who have been a full member for five years and have a health problem which prevents them from playing the required number of rounds to maintain full member status.
-The associate member fee is a portion of the amount paid by full members.
-Associate members will be listed in the Directory and a copy will be mailed to each.
-Associates may play non-competitive golf on League days no more than seven times and may attend all social functions after paying the same social event fee as full members.
+Associate Member: Available to those who have been a Full Member for five years and have a health problem preventing them from playing the required rounds during a season to maintain active, full Membership.
+The dues paid by an Associate Member are a portion of the amount paid by Full Members.
+Associate Members will be listed in the Directory and may attend all social functions after paying the same social event fees as Full Members.
+Associates may play non-competitive golf on League days but may play no more than seven times in the current season of their Membership.

 V. WEEKLY LEAGUE PLAY